An Introduction to Porcelain Veneers

 Pros and Cons of Porcelain Veneers

 It takes longer to apply porcelain veneers than it does with the composite type.
 You’ll have to visit our office twice—once to have your natural teeth prepared and have an impression made, and a second trip to have the finished veneers applied over your natural teeth.
 In between those two appointments, you’ll be fitted with temporary veneers made of plastic.
-These serve two purposes: 1) they protect your natural teeth until the porcelain veneers can be applied, and 2) they can serve as trial veneers so you can see how the feel and look and determine if you’d like any changes made to your porcelain veneers based on the temporary ones.
+These serve two purposes: 1) they protect your natural teeth until the porcelain veneers can be applied, and 2) they can serve as trial veneers so you can see how they feel and look and determine if you’d like any changes made to your porcelain veneers based on the temporary ones.

 Porcelain veneers are quite thin, but they are much stronger than composite veneers.
-If a porcelain veneer does fracture, it’s more difficult to repair and may require a new veneer be made.
+If a porcelain veneer does fracture, it’s more difficult to repair and may require a new veneer to be made.

 Generally speaking, porcelain veneers offer several advantages over composite dental veneers, even though they take longer to apply.

 Dental veneers must be treated periodically, which will require regular visits to Waco dentist, Dr. Cutbirth.
 However, your beautiful smile will be well worth it!
+Call our Waco dental office now!